orkodip/CMMT_based_axi-PLIC-CLSVOF_method/README.md

 # CMMT_based_axi-PLIC-CLSVOF_method
 This repository contain the codes (written in C++) for PLIC scheme-based CLSVOF method in axisymmetric cylindrical coordinate system.
 Finite Volume Method is used to discretize the governing equations.

+The computational results are published in the journal Physics of Fluids:

+Mookherjee, O., Pramanik, S. and Sharma, A., 2025.
+Coalescence of a compound drop with a simple drop.
+Physics of Fluids, 37(10).

 # Software requirements
 This solver needs: